 - there is a heavy reliance on volunteers who may not have business or financial expertise.

-If you are a director or manage the operations of an NPO you should regularly be checking and evaluating the systems of internal controls that are in place in your organization.
+If you are a director or manage the operations of an NPO you should regularly be conducting risk assessments and evaluating the systems of internal controls that are in place in your organization.

 What is Internal Control?

 Internal controls are the processes that have been put in place by an organization to ensure the integrity of the financial information and to prevent fraud.
-It usually takes the form of two different types of controls: preventative and detective.
+A good internal control system should have two different types of control activities: preventative and detective.